Johan Knol (NXP)

 Knol uses the example of NXP’s smart antenna solutions product line for 5G applications, where they used to deliver single RF transistors or RF low-noise amplifiers but now have started embedding digital content in that line of chips.
 “These chips are now much more complex, and the engineers that have spent years perfecting the analog design are now suddenly facing products with digital content.
 At first, they didn’t know how to deal with that, how to interpret that, or even how to test.”

-That’s when NXP’s FA department reached out to High Tech Institute and arranged for an in-company session of the “Test and design-for-test for digital integrated circuits” training.
+That’s when NXP’s FA department reached out to High Tech Institute and arranged for an in-company session of the tech training “Test and design-for-test for digital integrated circuits” .
 “This shift to digital isn’t going to go away, it’s only going to become more prevalent.
 As a unit, we decided we needed to establish new competencies in this domain and this training was a perfect opportunity,” highlights Knol.
 “We chose High Tech Institute because of its undeniable link to the high-tech industry.
 They have a strong understanding of the domain because the trainers are actually from the industry.
-More importantly, we were able to work directly with them to tune the content of the course to our specific needs.
+More importantly, we were able to work directly with them to tune the content of the tech training to our specific needs.
 That was the real strength that we saw in High Tech Institute.”

 Of course, the success of any technology company depends on highly skilled and highly technical people.
 Sometimes, however, success can also stem from the soft skills of employees – such as good communication, stakeholder management and using time in the most efficient ways.
 But as the complexity continues to increase, and engineers are taking on more responsibility, sometimes the soft skills can be a challenge.
 “We have some really outstanding minds at NXP.
 Our engineers are some of the best in the world.
 But one thing we’ve found is that the most specialized technical people can often be lacking when it comes to soft skills,” Knol describes.
 “Efficiency being key in an environment like this means every day you’re being challenged to do more in your daily efforts.”

 This can be a little tricky when trying to balance work, meetings, planning and the many personalities you encounter in the workplace.
-That’s why NXP adopted another training from High Tech Institute: “Time management in innovation.”
+That’s why NXP adopted another tech training from High Tech Institute: “Time management in innovation.”
 “We saw that people were struggling with time management.
 To be honest, I was one of them myself.
-So, we took this training and made it a default course for our people – meaning at some point in time, evedryone should take it.
-And it’s from personal experience that I can say this training is extremely helpful,” states Knol.
+So, we took this training and made it a default course for our people – meaning at some point in time, everyone should take it.
+And it’s from personal experience that I can say this tech training is extremely helpful,” states Knol.
 “People came back from this course having learned new tools to embed better planning in their work, learning how best to establish boundaries and how to address the issues they face in communicating with others.
 So yeah, that has become another default module that we offer to our people.
 Time management, education, self-reflection, taking leadership and working in project teams on a global scale.
 These are the kinds of courses that have become quite important to us.
 We believe that by investing in these trainings to help our workers enhance their personal development, it makes us a stronger department within NXP.”

 This article is written by Collin Arocho, tech editor of Bits&Chips.